© Crown copyright 2018

 - accommodate the transition to a new customs regime

 It also provides for measures to replace existing powers and schemes in EU law that relate directly to the rate of customs duty chargeable.
-These include:

 - a new UK trade remedies framework that can be used to impose additional customs duty in certain circumstances